FredericDesgreniers/F_Http_Server/readme.md

 This is an implementation of an http server made in c++ using only standard libraries.

 ## Build

+NOTE: This project uses a non-standard build approach where every file is "combined" into one big file.
+For this reason, it does not compile properly using IDE's such as visual studio.
+However, it should work fine with any compiller from the command line.

+The main reason for doing this is to make the compillation process as simple as possible using a .bat file since the aim of this project is to use as few tools and libraries as possible outside of a c++ compiler and a simple text editor.

 CL.exe must be properly configured as an envrionement variable.
 Once that is done, run build.bat to create the FHS.exe